 Your calves are the focus when you wear a skirt or pair of shorts, and you don’t want them to look frail and underdeveloped.
 Not everyone has an easy time getting a well-developed pair of calf muscles.
-That’s because genetics are a factor in who has them and who doesn’t.
+That’s because genetics is a factor in who has them and who doesn’t.
 Some people get nicely formed diamond-shaped calves with minimal training.
 These folks usually have calf muscles that extend further down the leg with shorter tendons.
 In contrast, other people have shorter calf muscles and longer tendons.
-This gives them less calf muscle to develop, but does give them an advantage when running fast.
+This gives them less calf muscle to develop but does give them an advantage when running fast.
 Most great sprinters have short calf muscles and long tendons.
 Unfortunately, you don’t have control over your natural anatomy, but that doesn’t mean you can’t get calves that are more defined through training.

 Understanding the Anatomy of the Calf Muscles

 Before training your calf muscles, it’s important to understand the muscles you’re developing.
 The calf is made up of two primary muscles called the gastrocnemius, sometimes referred to as “gastrocs,” and the soleus muscle.
-The gastrocnemius muscles is the larger muscle of the two and consists of two heads called the medial and lateral head.
+The gastrocnemius muscles are the larger muscle of the two and consist of two heads called the medial and lateral head.
 It’s this muscle that’s visible when you look at someone’s calves.
 The gastroc muscles extend from the femur, the bone that makes up the thigh, down the leg where the two heads insert into the Achilles tendon.
 When they’re developed, they ideally form the shape of an upside down heart.

 The soleus muscle is a smaller muscle that lies underneath the gastrocnemius muscle.
 It isn’t visible because it’s covered by the gastrocnemius.
 Interestingly, not all animals have a soleus muscle.
 One species that lacks it is the dog.
 The soleus attaches to the tibia and fibula bones and extends down the leg to insert into the Achilles tendon.
 The soleus muscle is much smaller in size compared to the gastroc muscle, but it’s still important to train this muscle since it adds dimension to the calf.